WordPress/gutenberg/docs/designers-developers/developers/data/data-core-notices.md

                                                       announced to screen
                                                       readers.
 Defaults to
                                                       `true`.
- * options.actions: User actions to be
-                                                      presented with notice.
+ * options.actions: Array of user actions to be presented with notice.
+Array elements are object in the following shape.
+   * label: Message to use as action label.
+   * url: Optional URL for the link.
+Use `#` to only call the onClick callback.
+   * onClick: Optional function to invoke when        link is clicked by user.
+Function receives one parameter, the click event.

 ### createSuccessNotice